ArhanChaudhary/NAND/README.md

 <img src="media/secret_password.png" width="700">

+This isn't a vulnerability unique to NAND.
+It exists in C as well!
+How cool!

 ### GeneticAlgorithm

-Believe it or not, out of the many, *many* different components of NAND, this program single-handedly took the longest to develop and get right!
+Believe it or not, out of the many, *many* different components of NAND, this program single-handedly took the longest to develop!

 There are an incredible amount of unique optimization techniques I used to